-In order to obtain the right to use the Responsible Care logo, the NA must comply with the Responsible Care rules and sign a partnership agreement with the local manufacturers' association, endorsed by Fecc and Cefic.
+To obtain the right to use the Responsible Care logo, the NA must comply with the Responsible Care rules and sign a partnership agreement with the local manufacturers' association, endorsed by Fecc and Cefic.

 Each year, Fecc collects a series of statistical data from its National Associations and Company Members (Fecc Survey).
 The collection, analysis and interpretation of this data allows Fecc to draw conclusions in different areas, amongst them Responsible Care and related KPIs (Key Performance Indicators).
-Regarding Responsible Care implementation, the percentage of distribution companies belonging to this voluntary initiative over the period 2009-2018 is 68%, while in 2018 the average amounts to 73%, roughly the same participation level as the last three years (see Figure 1).
+Regarding Responsible Care implementation, the percentage of distribution companies belonging to this voluntary initiative over the period 2009-2019 is 69%, while in 2019 the average amounts to 73%, roughly the same participation level as the last five years (see Figure 1).

-Figure 1: General Level of Responsible Care Participation in Fecc Membership (Data Fecc Survey 2019): Average per year in percentage.
+Figure 1: General Level of Responsible Care Participation in Fecc Membership (Data Fecc Survey 2020)): Average per year in percentage.

-Figure 2: Level of Responsible Care Participation in Europe (Fecc Membership) per Country (Data Fecc Survey 2019)
+Figure 2: Level of Responsible Care Participation in Europe (Fecc Membership) per Country (Data Fecc Survey 2020)

-The second graph (Figure 2) displays the results by country in 2018 and illustrates that significant differences in terms of Responsible Care implementation still exist when looking at the situation country by country.
+The second graph (Figure 2) displays the results by country in 2019 and illustrates that significant differences in terms of Responsible Care implementation still exist when looking at the situation country by country.

-Compared to the previous year, a slight change in Denmark (increase) and in Germany (increase) occurred.
+Compared to the previous year, a slight change in Germany (increase), Sweden (increase) and Spain (decrease) occurred.
 Regrettably, however, no substantial change can be observed across Europe.
 It is worth noticing that in Belgium, Ireland, The Netherlands, Czech Republic, and the United Kingdom the Responsible Care participation is at 100% - this is due to the fact that Responsible Care participation is mandatory for National Association membership.
 The Fecc Responsible Care Committee continues its efforts to improve the situation further and calls on the National Associations concerned to improve their commitment to Responsible Care.

-The Tables in ANNEX I (pp. 15-17) show in detail the "hard figures" behind the percentage for each year.
+The Tables in ANNEX I (pp. 16-18) show in detail the "hard figures" behind the percentage for each year.
 The calculation of the percentage per country is based on the figures provided by the NAs.
 The second column refers to the survey question "number of distributors committed to Responsible Care".